mojtabaSefidi/Comparative-Opinion-Summarization/README.md

-# Comparative-Opinion-Summarization-Data-Genarator
+# Comparative Opinion Summarization Data Generator

+## Introduction

+This repository provides a tool for generating comparative summaries of hotel reviews using GPT-based models.
+The tool allows users to collect hotel reviews from various websites, prepare data, and generate comparison summaries between two hotels.
+It is designed to streamline the process of review collection, data preparation, and summary generation, leveraging the power of GPT to create insightful comparisons based on user reviews.

-## Usage:
+## Usage

-**1. Collecting reviews:**
+### 1. Collecting Reviews
-  * Go to data_collector.py
+* Navigate to `data_collector.py`.
-  * customize get_hotels_city & add_details functions based on the structure of the website you're collecting data from.
-I implemented these functions based on Eghatam24.com
+* Customize the `get_hotels_city` and `add_details` functions according to the structure of the website you're collecting data from.
+The current implementation is tailored for Eghatam24.com.
-  * note: I collect extra hotel information, such as addresses, average scores, stars, etc. You only need the name of the hotel and its corresponding reviews.
+* **Note:** This script also collects extra information about hotels (e.g., addresses, average scores, stars, etc.), but the primary data needed are the hotel names and their respective reviews.

-**2. Preparing GPT client:**
+### 2. Preparing GPT Client
-  * Go to Main.ipynb
+* Open `Main.ipynb`.
-  * You need an openai API key to build your GPT client
+* You will need an OpenAI API key to create your GPT client.
-  * build your client
+* Build and configure your client in this notebook.

-**3. Generating Results:**
-  * Go to Main.ipynb
-  * Specify Hotel_A & Hotel_B
+### 3. Generating Results
+* In `Main.ipynb`, specify `Hotel_A` and `Hotel_B`.
-  * Build the final prompt based on their reviews
+* Construct the final prompt using the collected reviews for these two hotels.
-  * Give the final prompt to the gpt client and get the result
+* Pass the final prompt to the GPT client to generate the comparison result.
-  * Note_1: You could customize the initial_prompt
+  * **Note 1:** You can customize the `initial_prompt` as per your requirement.
-  * Note_2: You should customize generate_prompt() in gpt_functions.py based on the structure of reviews.
+  * **Note 2:** Modify the `generate_prompt()` function in `gpt_functions.py` to fit the structure of your reviews.

+---

-#### Feel free to contact me for any possible issues.
+Feel free to reach out for any issues or questions!

+---